xescugc/rebost/doc/xescugc.md

 ## Implementation

-The main idea behind it is to be EASY to setup (barely no configuration needed).
+The main idea behind it, is to be EASY to setup (barely no configuration needed).
 We plan to implement a Leader/Follower distribution for the Nodes, but in this case the Leaders is a week Leader.
 Each Node has a KV store of the Objects it knows (not the full DB) and where they are replicated.

 Each Object(stored) has a Class/Type/? that defines the replication.

 Every Node can serve the Objects without comunication with the Leader.

 On the first implementation, the comunication between Nodes will be over HTTPS? and latter on via RPC

+The Followers will not have any direct request to the Leader, they wait until the next heartbeat to inform the Leader of anithing that needs to be informed.

 ## Configuration